 A garden can be a very fitting place to scatter a loved one’s ashes, especially if they appreciated the beauty of nature.
 If possible, you might want to consider replanting a flower from the garden in a pot at your home.
 This would be a beautiful reminder of your loved one.

-To minimize the impact on the environment, always use a mixture of ashes and soil.
+To minimise the impact on the environment, always use a mixture of ashes and soil.
 A biodegradable urn is also good for the environment.
 You’re giving back nutrients and minerals to the earth, which, in a way, helps preserve the land.

 In a garden planter